Skip to contents

 round(cor(D_elastic[idx], D_dtw[idx]), 3), "\n")

-#> Correlation between elastic and DTW distances: 0.899
+#> Correlation between elastic and DTW distances: 0.895

-main = "Elastic vs DTW Pairwise Distances")
+labs(title = "Elastic vs DTW Pairwise Distances",

 The distances are correlated but not identical.
 The key difference emerges when amplitude variability is present: